Informing Our Community

 Engaging In Issues

-CAG community meetings focus on a broad array of topics: the health of commercial Georgetown (together with the BID), the causes of homelessness and DC’s policies to address this challenge, ongoing transportation concerns (including traffic safety and scooters), the history of jazz in DC, historic preservation rules and their effect on home renovation, and the current state of public safety.
-The annual meeting (typically in May) often includes remarks from the Mayor and Ward 2 City Council representative as well as summaries of CAG programs and accomplishments for the preceding year.
-In March of 2020, the meetings were temporarily halted due to Covid-19, and the Annual Meeting was rescheduled to September in virtual format.
+In the year up to March, when the meetings were temporarily halted due to Covid-19, CAG community meetings focused on a broad array of topics: the health of commercial Georgetown (together with the BID), the causes of homelessness and DC’s policies to address it, a tour of the re-opened Hyde-Addison elementary school by the principal, ongoing transportation concerns (including traffic safety and scooters), the history of jazz in DC, historic preservation rules and their effect on home renovation, and the current state of public safety.
+The annual meeting (typically in May) included remarks from the Mayor and Ward 2 City Council representative as well as summaries of CAG programs and accomplishments for the preceding year.

 These monthly meetings are a core program of CAG, and we look forward to resuming them when health and safety allow.